SESMG/SESMG/docs/manual/GUI.rst

 .. warning::

-	All time series simplifications can currently only be applied at an output time resolution of hours with 8760 time steps (i.e. one whole year).
+	All time series simplifications can currently only be applied at an input time resolution of hours with 8760 time steps (i.e. one whole year).

 GUI Settings
 ------------